IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ![Begin loading the data](../.gitbook/assets/images/db2/db2-5-csv-preload.png)

 Verify all the rows were loaded.
+Click `Load More Data` to continue.

 ![Data has been loaded!](../.gitbook/assets/images/db2/db2-6-csv-loaded.png)